-Along with tandoori chicken, this clay oven-baked flatbread catapulted northern Indian foods (especially foods from Punjab and the Moghalai way of cooking) into the Western European and North American.
+Along with tandoori chicken, this clay oven - baked flatbread catapulted northern Indian foods (especially foods from Punjab and the Moghalai way of cooking) into the Western European and North American restaurant scene.

 - 2 1/2 cups (375 mL) unbleached all-purpose flour, plus extra for dusting

 - 1/2 cup (125 mL) coarsely cracked flaxseed

 - 1 tsp (5 mL) coarse sea salt

 - 1 cup (250 mL) buttermilk, at room temperature

 - Ghee (clarified butter) or melted butter for brushing

 - In a large bowl, thoroughly combine flour, flaxseed, baking powder, and salt.